yann-rabasse/User_and_Window_Function/3) Windows_Functions_Sorting.md

 We consider an order to be new if it is the first order from a customer.
 To find the first order of each customer, we need to sort the orders from the oldest date to the most recent date.

 1) Use the ROW_NUMBER() function to add a new column called rn (row number) to the gwz_orders_17 table.
 For each customer, the new column should contain a number that indicates how recent the order was, with 1 being the oldest (or first) order, 2 being the second oldest, etc. You will have to specify which column you want the table to be PARTIONED by for the ROW_NUMBER() function to work.
-You can check out the documentation here.
+You can check out the documentation [here](https://cloud.google.com/bigquery/docs/reference/standard-sql/numbering_functions#row_number).

-Solution 🔓

 <details>
     <summary> <font color="red"><b>Answer</b></font></summary>